Acharya Swami Dharmendra passes away after prolonged illness | Politics

 - India

-Jaipur, Sep 19 (PTI) Shri Panchkhand Peethadheeshwar Acharya Swami Dharmendra Maharaj passed away here on Monday after a prolonged illness, hospital sources said.
-He was 79.
+Shri Panchkhand Peethadheeshwar Acharya Swami Dharmendra Maharaj passed away here on Monday after a prolonged illness, family sources said.

-According to the SMS Hospital sources, Acharya was under treatment at the Sawai Man Singh Government Hospital in Jaipur from August 28.
+According to family sources, Acharya was under treatment at the Sawai Man Singh Government Hospital in Jaipur from August 28.
 He was put on 'ventilator support' as his health deteriorated and eventually died today morning.

-Rajasthan Governor Kalraj Mishra and Union Minister Gajendra Singh Shekhawat condoled his demise.
-Mishra prayed for the peace of his virtuous soul and strength to the bereaved families in this hour of grief.
+Many leaders, including Prime Minister Narendra Modi and Union Home Minister Amit Shah, have condoled his demise.

-'''Acharya Dharmendra Ji Maharaj, a devotee of Lord Shri Ram, has left for heavenly abode.
-He played a major role in the Ram temple construction movement.
-This is an irreparable loss to the entire society,'' Union Minister Gajendra Singh Shekhawat said in a tweet.
+Prime Minister Modi described Acharya's death as an irreparable loss to the spiritual world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)